oneforawe/react-ts/doc/Creation.md

 * modified: `package.json`
   Added `"cracoConfig": ".config/craco.config.js",` to move the craco config into the config folder.
-  Added `".config/.eslintrc.json"` to the `eslintConfig` property `extends` list to move the eslint config into the config folder.
+  Added to the `eslintConfig` property another `extends` list element value of `".config/.eslintrc.json"` to move the eslint config into the config folder.
+  Added a `"stylelint"` property with an `extends` property value of `".config/.stylelintrc.json"`  to move the stylelint config into the config folder.
 * modified: `tsconfig.json`
   Changed "extends" property to `"extends": "./.config/tsconfig.paths.json",` to move the paths aliases into the config folder.